 Caroline Jones, President and CEO

-Caroline Jones, President and CEO of Doorways for Women and Families, brings more than 25 years of experience to her work with vulnerable families and youth impacted by domestic violence, sexual abuse and homelessness.
+Caroline Jones, President and CEO of Doorways, brings more than 25 years of experience to her work with vulnerable families and youth impacted by domestic violence, sexual abuse and homelessness.
 Since earning her Master’s Degree in Clinical Social Work from Boston College in 1995, she has worked with at-risk populations with the goal of helping them overcome trauma and achieving safety and stability in their lives.
-She has seen thousands of women, men and children achieve their potential as a result of meaningful interventions that reset the course for their future.
+She has seen thousands of adults, youth and children achieve their potential as a result of meaningful interventions that reset the course for their future.
 Caroline has specialized in program development and evaluation, staff leadership, and trauma-informed care to lead organizations committed to helping people in crisis.
 She is a committed leader in the community and serves on Arlington County’s 10 Year Plan to End Homelessness Executive, Data and Evaluation, and Youth Homelessness Committees.
 She is the Co-Chair of Arlington’s Project PEACE that links over 35 organizations working to address domestic and sexual violence in a collaborated, coordinated response for the community.
 In 2015, Caroline received the Brava Award as one of the DC Area’s Top Female CEO’s from SmartCEO Magazine.
 Caroline and her family have called Arlington home since 1995.

 Contact Caroline at (703) 504-9272 or CJones@DoorwaysVA.org.

-Samantha L. Clarke, MPA, LCSW, Clinical Director
+Samantha L. Clarke, MPA, LCSW, Chief Program Officer

 Sam has dedicated her career to serving families, youth and children throughout multiple, diverse nonprofit and social service settings, systems and states.
 Before coming to Doorways, Sam spent 19 years taking her career as a social worker and advocate and progressively channeling it into a passion for and career in social justice and public policy to advocate for more effective social policies and human service systems.
 Specializing in outcome-driven program development and child welfare practice and policy, Sam previously worked at the New York State Office of Children and Family Services, Northeast Parent and Child Society, A World For Children, Catholic Charities of the Diocese of Baton Rouge, Inc., local government offices and as a therapist.
 As a trauma-informed provider and advocate, Sam leads teams and organizations to seek out creative solutions to complex problems and build alliances across systems and issues.
 She believes that if we take a collaborative and intersectional, cross-issue approach to our most serious societal issues, such as domestic and sexual violence and homelessness, we can achieve positive and sustainable outcomes.
 Her compassion also extends to animals, and she has served as a volunteer animal rescuer for more than 15 years.
 Sam earned her Bachelor’s in social work from Northeast Louisiana University (now the University of Louisiana at Monroe), a Master’s in social work from Louisiana State University, and a Master’s in public administration from Rockefeller College at the University at Albany, SUNY.
 She also holds multiple certifications and affiliations, including membership of the National Association of Social Workers and Train the Trainer Leader Certifications.